 I am a first-year PhD student in Computer Science at Stanford University, working in the Stanford Vision and Learning Lab.
-Previously, I had the privilege of working closely with Prof. Yue Wang at USC as a visiting student in GVL.
-I was also fortunate to collaborate with Prof. Marco Pavone at Stanford and Dr. Ge Yang at MIT.
+I am supported by the Stanford Graduate Fellowship.

 Research Interests